mikecrbenton/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+   useRouteMatch matches the URL in the same way that <Route> does.
+It is used for getting access to the data without rendering a <Route>

 1. How would you explain form validation to someone who has never programmed before?

+   Form validation, in terms of a library like YUP, is a way to set a filter / check / gatekeeper on input.
+It would be the same as if you wrote a series of if() checks but much nicer and streamlined.

 1. In 1-2 sentences, define end to end testing.

+   End to end testing attempts to replicate user interaction, and works to test an apps flow from beginning to end.

 ## Instructions

 ### Task 1: Project Set Up